 What support can we offer to parents?

-Centre 33 is a young people’s organisation, and we do not offer any direct support to parents or concerned family and friends except in the case of young carers – see here.
+Centre 33 is a young people’s organisation, and while we recognise that it is very hard to be anxious about your young person’s well-being, we do not offer any direct support to parents or concerned family and friends except in the case of young carers – see here.

 However, we can recommend Young Minds for support and guidance for parents.
 They have lots of information on their website, as well as a helpline – visit: www.youngminds.org.uk/for_parents

-An organisation that offers parent-to-parent support, particularly around self-harm is pinpoint – visit: www.pinpoint-cambs.org.uk/Pinpoint-Self-Harm-Support-for-Cambridgeshire-parent-carers
+An organisation that offers parent-to-parent support is pinpoint – visit them here.

 Pinpoint can also support parents of young people with additional needs, including mental health needs.

-If you are concerned your young person maybe having suicidal thoughts then this website has useful information
+If you are concerned your young person maybe having suicidal thoughts these websites have a lot of useful information:

 The Samaritans also have information on helping a young person you’re worried about